Baby Scans: An overview of pregnancy ultrasounds

 Your first pregnancy scan can be an exciting yet nerve-wracking experience.
 It offers the first tangible signs of what’s going on inside and it’s the closest you’ll come to meeting your baby until they’re delivered into your arms.
 Learn about why scans are offered, and what to expect during a typical ultrasound scan.

 Discover the science behind your baby's developments, week-by-week

-An ultrasound scan bounces sound waves back and forth to build up a simple black and white picture of your baby as it grows in the womb.
+An ultrasound scan bounces high-frequency sound waves back and forth different parts of the body to build up a simple black and white picture of your baby as it grows in the womb.
 It’s a painless procedure with no known side-effects for mum or baby, although you may experience some very minor discomfort from the pressure of the probe on your bump, and having to hold on to a full bladder throughout.

 Your 12 and 20 week scans

 As part of the NHS pregnancy care program you will be given two free scans during your pregnancy.
-The first scan, is between your 8th and 14th week of pregnancy, (typically around 12 weeks).
-The second pregnancy scan is anytime between your 18th and 21st week (typically around 20 weeks).
-Scans are strongly recommended to monitor the progress of your baby in the womb but they are not compulsory
+The first scan, is between your 10th and 14th week of pregnancy, (typically around 12 weeks).
+The second pregnancy scan is anytime between your 18th and 21st week (typically around 20 weeks)2.
+Scans are strongly recommended to monitor the progress of your baby in the womb but they are not compulsory.

 Early pregnancy scan

 If you are experiencing pain or bleeding, have had a previous miscarriage or an ectopic pregnancy, you may be invited to have an early scan between six and ten weeks.
 This is not the same as an ultrasound scan as your baby will be very small at this stage.
 During this scan a probe will be inserted into your vagina to gain a clearer picture of developments and identify a heartbeat.
 Although more invasive than an ultrasound, it is a simple and pain-free procedure.
 Your medical team will be on hand to give you plenty of support and reassurance throughout.